LaKsHiT013/Assistant/README.md

    - Allows users to upload multiple PDFs. <br>
    - Uses the Pinecone Vector Database for fast document retrieval.<br>
    - Enables students to ask questions directly related to the uploaded PDFs, promoting deeper understanding.<br>

+Feel free to give suggestions for improvements ! <br>